knah/VRCMods/README.md

  - Visual and audible notifications (configurable)
  - Toggleable per instance type (public/friends/private)
  - Can be set to highlight friends or show only friends
+ - Custom join/leave sounds - put files named `JN-Join.ogg` and/or `JN-Leave.ogg` into `UserData` folder to override default sounds (they must be in Ogg Vorbis format, naturally)

 ## Lag Free Screenshots
 This mod significantly improves screenshot taking performance for handheld camera in VR and F12 key in desktop mode.
 Benefits are especially noticeable with higher resolution screenshots (4K/8K).